 The magazines are provided free to local residents, with revenue generated solely from advertising by local businesses.

-Unlike many large publications, Georgie says these businesses are quoted for advertising based on the value of the magazines’ circulation of individual copies, not estimates of readership figures — an industry standard measurement which equates one magazine to multiple readers to inflate the perceived reach of a publication.
+Unlike many large publications, Georgie says these businesses are quoted for advertising based on the value of the magazines’ circulation of individual copies, not estimates of readership figures.

 Neighbourhood Media has a mixed distribution strategy of both delivering individual copies directly to residents’ letterboxes and dropping large stacks at local retailers, vendors and cafes for them to distribute.

 Initially, Neighbourhood Media prioritised delivering directly to residents, which is traditionally the favoured mode of distribution by advertisers.
-But Georgie says they have once again broken the mould by reducing residential distribution down from 80 per cent to less than 40 per cent in some postcodes due to the increased engagement and visibility the magazine the magazine receives when delivered to publicly accessible locations.
+But Georgie says they have once again broken the mould by reducing direct distribution down from 80 per cent to less than 40 per cent in some postcodes due to the high engagement and visibility the magazine is receiving.

-“There are these preconceived ideas about print advertising that we’re proving wrong, regarding circulation, quality of quantity, and the way that people want to be reached,” she says.
+“There are these preconceived ideas about print advertising that we’re proving wrong, regarding circulation and quantity over quality, and the way that people want to be reached,” she says.

 “Historically advertisers like the idea that magazines are going directly to households.
-But we have found through our research, flipping that model and distributing over 60 per cent of copies into businesses is driving engagement.
-By putting so much effort into the aesthetic of each mag, people are jumping to pick them up.
-Businesses that distribute magazines provide us with stats from each release to help us understand where demand is.
-The postcode design has definitely helped us, we are seeing people who will engage with the content picking the physical copies up.”
+But we have found through our research, flipping that model and distributing over 60% of copies into businesses we get more engagement.
+The key to that is that we make sure they look stunning, people just want to pick them up.
+We use the stats we get from businesses to understand where demand is and what our business customers value.
+Again it comes back to the postcode thing, the right people who will engage with the content are picking them up.”

 As far as gathering stories for the steadily growing conglomerate of magazines, Georgie says it all comes from speaking and engaging with the local community members and stakeholders.

-“People love the idea of it and feel like it’s a magazine for ‘them’ and everyone wants to see their stories in print!
-We did a feature on a man who lives in St Ives, Roy, who was just turned 100 years old, he’s been in WW2, an amazing life!
-After we published, he called in to thank us which was the sweetest phone call I’ve ever had.
-He was so grateful for the coverage and all his family have a copy of the mag,” Georgie says.
+“People love the idea of it and they really want to tell us their stories.
+We did a feature on a man who lives in St Ives, his name is Roy.
+He’s 100 years old, he’s been in WW2, all this crazy stuff.
+He called me up and it was the sweetest phone call I’ve ever got in my whole life.
+Just saying he was so grateful for it and all his family have a copy of the mag,” Georgie says.